RyanMayWebdev/RyanMayProjectOne/README.md

 I used only HTML and SASS to develop this website as requested.
 Each page has it's own partial, combined with a general styling partial and media query partial.
-This site is also fully responsive, featuring a animated dropdown mobile emnu done through css.
+This site is also fully responsive and features an animated dropdown mobile menu done through css.

 There were a few challenges in this project, such as the multiple offset images, which were overcome by either position: absolute or using a combo of flexbox, align-self and margin, depending on the situation.